Municipal Solid Waste Disposal Areas

 This document provides guidance addressing the information requested in a permit application with respect to the post closure plan in a municipal solid waste disposal area application.
-This document supplements the EPA’s Solid Waste Disposal Facility Criteria – A Technical Manual.* Both documents should be used when preparing the information in the permit application.
-The manuals are available from the National Technical Information Service at the following telephone numbers: 1-800-553-NTIS or 703-487-4650, The order number is PB94-100-450.
+This document supplements the EPA’s Solid Waste Disposal Facility Criteria – A Technical Manual.
+Both documents should be used when preparing the information in the permit application.
+The manual is available from the National Technical Information Service at the following telephone numbers: 1-800-553-NTIS or 703-487-4650, The order number is PB94-100-450.

 Title 132 – Integrated Solid Waste Management Regulations requires solid waste disposal areas to submit a post-closure plan for approval.
 The approved plan must be included in the facilities operating record.
 All revisions to the plan shall be submitted to the Department for approval and included in the operating record.
 The post-closure plan includes procedures for inspections; maintenance and repair of the final cover; maintenance and repair of the surface water control structures; access control; a description of maintenance and monitoring of the leachate collection system; maintenance and semiannual sampling of the ground water monitoring wells; and maintenance and quarterly sampling of the gas monitoring system.